Friday, November 15, 2024

 tuesday = tuesday

-Notice 1 goal has changed, now both sides of = are the same.
+Notice 1 goal has changed, now both sides of = below the line are the same.

 When both sides of = are the same we can use the tactic reflexivityAfter the successful compile of reflexivity, CoqIDE responds in the Goal's window with